ibrokemypie/badbot/readme.md

 ``>say words`` makes the bot say words

+``>rm messageid`` deletes message from bot with that id in the channel command is sent in

+``>rm channelid messageid`` deletes message from bot with that id in the provided channel

 ``>game words`` sets the bot's game to words

 ``>status words`` sets the bot's status to words